astone123/distance-calculator/README.md

 ```ruby
 java -jar DistanceCalculator.jar input.txt 21345 API_KEY
 ```
-Be sure to replace 'input.txt' with your input file name, '21345' with your desired address or zip code, and 'API_KEY' with your API Key.
+Be sure to replace 'input.txt' with your input file name, '21345' with your desired address or zip code, and 'API_KEY' with your Google Maps Distance Matrix API Key.

 When the program is finished running, the data will be written to an output text file named '*inputfilenameOutput.txt*' in the project folder.